Many successful companies trace their heritage to a small business that started as a passion project.

 He sold 93 percent of the company to Bain Capital, Inc. for about $1 billion, and withdrew from the day-to-day operations of the company.

-Later, in August 2012, Domino’s Pizza changed their name to just Domino’s.
+In August 2012, Domino’s Pizza changed its name to just Domino’s.

 At the same time, it launched a new logo that removed the blue rectangle and text under the domino in the logo, and changed the formerly all-red domino to be blue on the side with two dots and red on the side with one dot.